 H&M

-Swedish company H&M also offers children’s products: it offers a wide range of clothing and accessories for the whole family without limiting itself to any specific target audience.
-Despite the fact that the company has been repeatedly involved in scandals related to poor working conditions and negative impact on the environment, its products remain popular.
+The Swedish company H&M also offers children’s products: it offers a wide range of clothing and accessories for the whole family without limiting itself to any specific target audience.
+Its products remain popular despite repeatedly being involved in scandals related to poor working conditions and negative environmental impacts.

-Europe’s largest retailer of street and casual wear is especially popular among teenagers, as its clothes are very stylish.
+Europe’s largest street and casual wear retailer is especially popular among teenagers, as its clothes are very stylish.
 Modern cuts, unusual prints, and bright colors allow everyone to show their individuality.

 Carter’s

 Carter’s was founded in 1865 and is named after its founder, William Carter.
-The company specializes in products for newborns and children, produced under several brands known both in the United States and abroad.
+The company specializes in products for newborns and children, produced under several brands in the United States and abroad.

 According to statistics, about 90% of American millennial parents made at least one purchase at Carter’s retail stores in 2018.
-The level of trust in this manufacturer is quite high, as it offers a full range of children’s clothing and shoes made of quality materials.
+This manufacturer is highly trusted, offering a full range of quality children’s clothing and shoes.

 OshKosh B’Gosh

 OshKosh B’Gosh has been owned by Carter’s since 2005 and specializes exclusively in children’s products.
 Therefore, they know better than anyone else what babies and teens of different ages need.
 The company became famous in the early 20th century for its wide range of overalls and dungarees.
 Parents liked to dress their babies in the same style as adults.
-Now, OshKosh B’Gosh produces overalls, as well as various T-shirts, jeans, sweaters, shirts, pants, and accessories.
+Now, OshKosh B’Gosh produces overalls and various T-shirts, jeans, sweaters, shirts, pants, and accessories.

 Reima